 Start a blog

 Blogging requires a lot of patience.
 You will not earn money on day one.
-Or even day 5 or 365.
+Or day 5 or perhaps even day 365.
 It takes time.
 But start-up costs are minimal if you have more time than money.
 In fact, you can create your own website at sites like SquareSpace and Wix.

 If you’re truly interested in becoming a blogger, start by poring over the archives of ProBlogger, Copyblogger, and SmartBlogger.
 Then go read through all the free guides over at Quick Sprout.
 If blogging is right for you, you’ll be inspired.